chuckjaz/invariant/src/broker/Broker.md

 The `:id` of a service should be the public key of an HMAC pair which can then be used by registered servers to validate any `:token` values provided the broker as they will be signed with the private key of the HMAC pair.

-# `GET /broker/brokers/`
+# `GET /broker/servers/:kind/`

-Get a list of other brokers that are registered with this broker.
+Get a list of servers that are registered with this broker by kind.
+If a service  is regisgtered annonmously (e.g. without a `:kind`) then it cannot be queried.

 The response is either a `text/plain` or an `application/json` response, depending on the type requested by the client.